 Fed. guidance

-This is quite elaborate document so I will spare you the pain of reading it in its totality and get right to the point.
-Just like transmits vibes to the public in general about what it might do with interest rates, it also does this in great detail with regard to a number of variables under certain stress situations, including the level of the DJIA.
+This is quite an elaborate document so I will spare you the pain of reading it in its totality and get right to the point.
+Just like the Fed. transmits vibes to the public in general about what it might do with interest rates, it also does this in great detail with regard to a number of variables under certain stress situations, including the level of the DJIA.
 The idea behind this is that the banks would somehow be better prepared.
-Here is example from the Feb.
+Here is an example from the Feb.
 2016 report;

 fed dodd frank report

-Granted that this is what might be expected under truly severe circumstances, it is still a little unnerving that even can see a situation develop in which the drops to 10395 (on a total stock market basis).
+Granted that this is what might be expected under truly severe circumstances, it is still a little unnerving that even the Fed. can see a situation develop in which the DJIA drops to 10395 (on a total stock market basis).
 As the high was around 21707 that implies a drop of 52%.
 On the positive side it would apparently only take 7 quarters to recoup the loss.